A great qualification for anyone living or working with children.

 Note that each module in the Qualification - Child Development Certificate is a short course in its own right, and may be studied separately.

-Sample Notes from the Play Leadership Module
+Sample Course Notes Notes - From the Play Leadership Module

 While free play is a very important part of the childhood experience, it is not always possible or desirable that children are just left to play when, where and how they wish.
 Sometimes, their situation does not encourage or support free play.
 Sometimes, lack of social skills, shyness, cultural differences or other factors can limit the child’s ability to initiate play or to interact in a relaxed and enjoyable manner with other children.
 Often, working parents rely on supervised programs to provide safe and enjoyable care after school hours or during holidays.